Skip to Content

 Establishing employer negligence requires careful documentation and a clear presentation of evidence.
 Here are the critical steps involved:

-2. Obtain Medical Records - Document all treatment procedures, diagnoses, and medical records as proof of the severity of your injuries.
+2. Obtain medical records - Document all treatment procedures, diagnoses, and medical records as proof of the severity of your injuries.

-3. Review Workplace Safety Records - Request records of prior safety violations, OSHA citations, or complaints to establish patterns of negligence.
+3. Review workplace safety records - Request records of prior safety violations, OSHA citations, or complaints to establish patterns of negligence.

-4. Consult Industry Standards - Determine whether your employer followed OSHA and DOSH guidelines relevant to your industry.
+4. Consult industry standards - Determine whether your employer followed OSHA and DOSH guidelines relevant to your industry.

 Frequently Asked Questions